byu-is-403/syllabus/entity-framework/entity-framework-tutorial.md

 ### Create the Database

-- Click on the View | SQL Server Object Explorer
+- Click on the Server Explorer

-  NOTE: You can use either the SQL Server Object Explorer or the Server Explorer

-- Right click on SQL Server and choose Add SQL Server
-- In the server name type (localDB)\V11.0
-- Click on Connect

-  NOTE: If this does not work, then you might have to use (localDB)\ProjectsV12 or (localDB)\ mssqllocaldb.
-    - (localdb)\ProjectsV12 instance is created by SQL Server Data Tools (SSDT)
-    - (localdb)\MSSQLLocalDB is the SQL Server 2014 LocalDB default instance name
-    - (localdb)\v11.0 is the SQL Server 2012 LocalDB default instance name

-- Expand the (localDB)v11.0 item
-- Right mouse click on Databases and choose Add New Database
+- Right click on Data Connections and choose Create New SQL Server Database
+- Click on the down arrow for Server name.
+Hopefully you will see the database server you set up for your Micorosoft SQL Server Management Studio

 - In the Database name type NBA and click on the OK button